Bulgaria

 Accommodation & Meals

-Accommodation*: In comfortable rooms with two to three beds (bathrooms with shower and WC, TV, a/c and free Wi-Fi) at the Hotel Primavera.
-The hotel is located in the central pedestrian and shopping area of Pazardzhik, very close to everything that the town can offer to tourists (shops, pharmacies, banks, markets, taverns, restaurants, bars, hospitals, cafes, post offices, tourist attractions, parks etc.).
-Participants are not expected to bring any additional equipment, bed linens or towels.
-Single rooms are available upon request for the supplement of 175 EUR per week.
+Accommodation*: In comfortable rooms with two to three beds (bathrooms with shower and WC, TV, A/C and free Wi-Fi) at Hotel Primavera.
+The hotel is located in the central pedestrian and shopping area of Pazardzhik, very close to everything that the town can offer (shops, pharmacies, banks, restaurants, bars, hospitals, cafes, parks, etc.).
+Single rooms are available upon request for an additional 175 EUR per week.
 Staying an extra day at the hotel costs 50 EUR (per night per person).

 *Subject to change.
 May be substituted with similar level accommodation.

 Meals: Three meals (organic Bulgarian homemade food) per day are covered by the reimbursement payment.
 During the workdays, all meals usually take place at the site.
 The meals during the weekends (except the brown-bag lunches during the excursions) take place at the hotel’s restaurant.
-This field school can accommodate vegetarians, vegans, and individuals with lactose intolerance.
+This field school can accommodate vegetarians, but vegan and lactose-free diets are harder to maintain.
 Kosher and gluten-free diets are impossible to accommodate in this location.

-Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products.
+Participants must pay additionally for extra days and single room accommodation, as well as for extra meals, beverages, services and products.

 Free Time & Trips